Leave of Absence & Parental Leave

 - be the primary child care provider;

-- have been a full-time graduate student in his/her degree program during at least the two (2), prior consecutive semesters;
+- have been a full-time graduate student in their degree program during at least the two (2) prior consecutive semesters;

 - be enrolled in a thesis-based degree program (i.e., Doctoral or thesis-based Masters);